yunseo-kim/yunseo-kim.github.io/_posts/en/2025-03-10-newtons-laws-of-motion.md

 ---
-title: Newton's Laws of Motion
+title: "Newton's Laws of Motion"
-description: We explore Newton's laws of motion, the meaning of these three laws, and the definitions of inertial mass and gravitational mass, as well as the principle of equivalence, which holds significant importance not only in classical mechanics but also in the later theory of general relativity.
+description: "We explore Newton's laws of motion, the meaning of these three laws, and the definitions of inertial mass and gravitational mass, as well as the principle of equivalence, which holds significant importance not only in classical mechanics but also in the later theory of general relativity."
 categories: [Physics, Classical Dynamics]
 tags: [Newtonian Mechanics, Principle of Equivalence]
 math: true
 image: /assets/img/math-and-physics-cropped.webp
 ---

 ## TL;DR

 > **Newton's Laws of Motion**
 > 1. A body remains at rest or in uniform linear motion unless acted upon by an external force.
 > 2. The rate of change of momentum of a body is equal to the force applied to it.